What are the pros and cons of a double oven?

 What is a double oven?

-A double oven has two separate cooking compartments that can be set to different temperatures, times and other settings like convection cooking.
+A double oven has two separate cooking compartments that can be set or preheated to different temperatures, times and other settings like convection cooking.
 Double wall ovens usually feature two equally-sized ovens while double oven ranges combine a stovetop with two ovens: usually a smaller oven on top and a larger oven below.

 What is the advantage of a double oven vs. single oven?

-Double ovens vs single ovens can give you more overall oven capacity as well as more flexibility to prepare multiple dishes at once that require different settings.
+Double ovens vs. single ovens can give you more overall oven capacity as well as more flexibility to prepare multiple dishes at once that require different settings.
 Heating just one of the oven compartments for smaller meals lets you use just the right size oven to match your cooking needs.

 What are the pros and cons of a double oven setup?